• Around 250 000 orders per year

 4. Glue the rings to the sheet.

-5. Trim off the excess sheet to the left and right.
+5. Trim off the excess sheet to the left and right of the rings.

 6. Thread the copper wire into the cut ring.